JikesRVM/jikesrvm.github.io/Resources/RelatedWork.md

 [Jato](http://www.jatovm.org/) is a JIT-only JVM.

-## Moxie

-[Moxie](http://moxie.sourceforge.net/) describes itself via the following.
-"The Moxie project will create an open source platform for developing product-quality JVMs and an environment for JVM innovation.
-Our goal is to build the most innovation-friendly JVM development platform to date and from it, the most innovative product-quality JVMs.
-A product-quality JVM has outstanding performance, scalability and reliability.
-The development philosophy of Moxie is to leverage its openness to draw on the most experienced members of the VM research and development community, from both industry and academia."

 ## GCJ

 [The GNU Compiler for Java](http://gcc.gnu.org/java/) is an open source Java compiler that statically compiles Java code into native code.